Hudson Yards, Manhattan: Hudson Yards associated developments

 Even before the opening of any of the rail yard buildings, many businesses in the area have seen increased profits due to the project's construction.
 The Hudson Yards redevelopment program catalyzed plans to build new buildings along the future Hudson Boulevard.
 There has also been a development boom in the vicinity of the rail yard development.

 In February 2015, the Chetrit Group, headed by Meyer and Joseph Chetrit, announced that it wanted to spend to expand one Hudson Yards development site to 373,068 sqft.
 It would add about 200,000 sqft of space to a site between 11th Avenue, 37th and 38th Streets, and Hudson Boulevard that previously allowed 173,000 sqft of retail space.
 A buyer would be able to split the space between two buildings.

 In June 2015, Tishman Speyer bought another lot between West 36th and 37th Streets on 11th Avenue; the lot was zoned for a 735,000 ft2 residential and hotel property.
 It is next to a lot—zoned for a planned residential tower—that was bought in 2012 by Lalezarian Properties for $46.5 million, Tishman Speyer's land is also close to a lot owned by former New York Governor Eliot Spitzer, who bought the lot in 2013 and plans at least 414,000 ft2 of new development space.

 Two other new Related buildings, One Hudson Yards and Abington House, are adjacent the Phase 1 buildings, but are unrelated to the Hudson Yards project.
 Another Related development also on the West Side, originally dubbed "Hudson Residences" is under construction at the same time as Hudson Yards.
 The project ultimately took the shape of two unrelated buildings: Lantern House, designed by Thomas Heatherwick, and The Cortland, designed by RAMSA.
 Related is also developing several buildings with Spitzer Enterprises at sites including 451 10th Avenue, 511 West 35th Street, 506 West 36th Street, and 512 West 36th Street.

 New York state issued a request for proposals for a site across the streets from the Javits Center at 418 11th Avenue in 2021.
 The New York Convention Center Development Corporation, a subsidiary of the Empire State Development Corporation, owns the lot, known as "Site K".
 A proposal for the site by developer Don Peebles, designed by David Adjaye, received attention in 2021 for its design and scope.
 The request for proposals was withdrawn in late 2021.

 Interpretations and reception

 Urban planning and architecture

 The Related development Hudson Yards, within the broader Hudson Yards area, has received negative attention for its inability to blend into the city and its architectural character.
 The Related development has been cited in opposition to other, similar projects.

-Justin Davidson, in an article about the Manhattan West's opening for New York, compared the Brookfield development favorably to Related's Hudson Yards, writing that Manhattan West "[...] feels like a corner of New York conceived with actual human beings in mind" while Hudson Yards has "[...] has aged from a shiny new space station to a disconsolate one".
+Justin Davidson, in an article about the Manhattan West's opening for New York, compared the Brookfield development favorably to Related's Hudson Yards, writing that Manhattan West "[...] feels like a corner of New York conceived with actual human beings in mind" while Hudson Yards "[...] has aged from a shiny new space station to a disconsolate one".